sfdx-isv/sfdx-falcon/README.md

   $ sfdx-falcon falcon:demo:deploy

 OPTIONS
-  -d, --deploydir=deploydir                       [default: .]
+  -d, --projectdir=projectdir                     [default: .]
 Path to a directory that contains a fully-configured ADK
                                                   project

   -f, --configfile=configfile                     Overrides the 'demoConfig' setting from sfdx-project.json in the ADK
                                                   project

+  --falcondebug                                   Runs this command in debug mode

+  --falcondebugerr                                Displays extended information for uncaught Errors

+  --falcondebugsuccess                            Displays extended information upon successful command completion

   --json                                          format output as json